rushikesh9/OrderFill/README.md

 # Support/Future Development

+To Do

+Add selling/shorting option
-Create a better interface and add an option for executing multiple orders or ways to partly close order or anything you feel like. if you have any issues or if your interested in this project, contact me via twitter https://twitter.com/rushikesh0009
+Create a better interface
+Add an option for executing multiple orders/closing orders partly

+if you have any issues or if your interested in this project, contact me via twitter https://twitter.com/rushikesh0009